 These easy green pea fritters are both vibrant in colour and taste.
-You can whip them up in no time using frozen peas, a touch of mint, garlic, spring onions and a couple of basic binding agents.
+You can whip them up in no time using frozen petit pois or garden peas, cheddar cheese, a touch of mint or parsley, spring onions and a couple of basic binding agents.

 Try them as a side with these crispy fish goujons.
 For other super-quick dinner recipes, try this lemon garlic pasta or these chicken rissoles.